 Allergy-Friendly S’Mores Bars

 If you thought you would never have delicious s’mores without using egg whites or funky-flavored stand-in, get ready to be wowed.
-The allergy-friendly egg replacer in my recipe is aquafaba, the liquid from canned chickpeas that has gained fame in the allergy and vegan communities.
+The allergy-friendly egg replacer in my recipe is aquafaba.
+This is the liquid from canned chickpeas that has gained fame in the allergy and vegan communities.

 In the world of egg-free baking, aquafaba has proved a game-changer.
-So start up your oven – and prepare to sink your teeth into ooey-gooey magic!
+So start up your oven – and prepare to sink your teeth into ooey-gooey s’mores magic!
+Photo: Andrew Grinton

 Makes: 18 2×3-inch bars